mrbusche/backseatfan.com/_posts/2010-07-21-brett-favre-interview-with-usa-today.md

   <blockquote>
     <p>
       Favre had no comment regarding a Men's Journal story that quoted his agent, Bus Cook, as being angry for the quarterback previously discussing his need for ankle surgery with ESPN.
-Cook called Favre a &#8220;drama queen.&#8221;
+Cook called Favre a "drama queen."
     </p>
   </blockquote>